Which city is cheaper, Pattaya or Bangkok?

 When comparing the travel costs between Bangkok and Pattaya, we can see that Bangkok is more expensive.
 However, the two cities are actually relatively comparable in price, as the difference is somewhat minimal.
 Generally, this means that you could travel with generally the same travel style and level of luxury in each place.
 Since both cities are in Asia, it's no surprise that their costs are relatively close, as many destinations here have somewhat similar travel prices overall.

 Both Pattaya and Bangkok during the summer are popular places to visit.
-Plenty of visitors come to Bangkok because of the warm tropical climate that lasts throughout the year.
-Plenty of visitors come to Pattaya because of the warm tropical climate that lasts throughout the year.
+Plenty of visitors come to Bangkok because of the warm climate and sunshine that lasts throughout the year.
+Warm weather and sunshine bring visitors to Pattaya year-round.

 It rains a lot this time of the year in Bangkok.
 Bangkok usually gets more rain in July than Pattaya.
 Bangkok gets 155 mm (6.1 in) of rain, while Pattaya receives 88 mm (3.5 in) of rain this time of the year.